simeononsecurity/simeononsecurity.ch/content/red-team-course/active-reconnaissance-and-scanning/index.en.md

 4. What do you log as you go?

 Answer from memory first.
 The explanations are in the Answer Key at the end.
 ______

+## Why Scan Strategy Matters

+A scan creates evidence before exploitation begins.
+Broad, fast scans were useful on a flat network, but modern environments need rate limits, allowlists, and a reason for every probe.
+Compare a local full scan with a slow approved scan and review firewall and IDS events. **Never scan an address range without written authorization.**

+______

 ## Common Mistakes